tbensky/PrologScheduling/README.md

 Prolog has an odd and erroneous reputation out there (which is also how I used to think about it).
 It usually goes like this.

-I've read many Stackoverflow questions where someone will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (where X has some AI-ish or 'hard' aspects to it, without an obvious procedural language solution).
+Someone will post a question to Stackoverflow that will say something like "I need to automate some scheduling" or "I want to add NLP to my application," or "I need to do X," (where X has some AI-ish or 'hard' aspects to it, without an obvious procedural language solution).